top of page

 Final Thoughts: A Light Worth Following

-For several years, I've personally experienced the remarkable benefits of both bright light therapy and red light therapy in my own wellness journey.
-From the way bright light helps regulate my energy and mood, particularly during the darker months, to the restorative effects of red light on my skin and recovery, these modalities have become invaluable tools.
+For several years, I've personally experienced the remarkable benefits of both bright light therapy and red light therapy in my own wellness journey!
+From the way bright light helps regulate my energy and mood, particularly during the darker months on the West Coast, to the restorative effects of red light on my skin and recovery, these modalities have become invaluable tools.

 If you've been seeking a natural, non-invasive way to support your energy, clarity, and overall well-being, red light therapy is undoubtedly worth exploring further.
 The scientific foundation is robust and growing, the reported results are significant, and the approach is gentle and empowering.
 For more of my insights on light therapy, including my experiences with bright light, you can check out my YouTube channel.